 |

 II,31.
 MEN live three lives: the first, the second and the third.
-The first and the second lives are received by those who belong to the first nature; but the third life by those who belong to the second nature.
+Those who belong to the first nature receive the first and the second lives; but the third life is received by those who belong to the second nature.
 And it is said that the first life comes from what is, but that the second and the third come from what is not. |

 2,31 [151] Τρια ειδη εστι της των ανθρωπων ζωης, φυσικως, υπερ την φυσιν και παρα την φυσιν? δυο μεν κατα το του θεου θελημα εν δε κατα την αμελειαν του θεληματος αυτων. |